 Gently remove the plastic wrapping and place the Growbar with the protective paper facing upwards in a container which has plenty of space so it can expand; a takeaway food tray is ideal.

-Start by unwrapping your Growbar and place it with the brown protective paper facing upwards, into a container with plenty of space to allow it to expand.
-Gently pour half a litre of water into the tray and position indoors on a warm, bright sunny windowsill.
-The seeds will need to be a cosy 18°-22° to germinate.
+Pour half a litre of water into the tray and position the Growbar indoors on a warm, nright windowsill.
+The seeds will need to be a cosy 18-22’C to germinate.

-When the seedlings have produced 4-8 leaves you may then gently separate them, being careful to not damage the delicate roots, and plant them in individual pots or a sunny weed-free spot in the garden.
-Plants grown in the ground with plenty of space and sunlight will produce more abundant fragrant foliage but it is possible to grow the seedlings in large containers on the balcony or patio.
+When the seedlings have produced 4-8 leaves you can then gently separate them, being careful not to damage the delicate roots, and plant them in a sunny weed-free spot in the garden.
+Plants grown in the ground with plenty of space and sunlight will flower most impressively, but it is possible to grow the seedlings in large containers on the balcony or patio.

 How to identify your seedlings:

 Cornflower: with its electrical blue petals is an integral part of the British cottage garden.
 (Annual)

 Seedlings have long, slightly silvery leaves.
 They like moist soil during spring and summer which helps prolong flowering.
 Dead flower heads can be removed to encourage flowering in autumn.

 Sweet William: adds vibrant colour and graced the shrubbery border of the Austen garden at Chawton.
 (Biennial)